soufantech/result/README.md

 ### Creation

-Lets consider a simple function that validates a string for non alphabetic characters:
+Let's consider a simple function that validates a string for non alphabetic characters:

 ```ts
 import { success, failure, Result } from '@soufantech/result';